Degrowth Discussion and Organizing Toolkit

 • Includes ideas for topics and structure

-Recommended sources of information and action-building around degrowth.
+Sources of information and action-building around degrowth.

 • A loose collective of activists, academics and advocates for degrowth from across the United States.
 Check out their resources page!